openmc-dev/openmc/docs/source/io_formats/settings.rst

     *Default*: false

+  :mesh:
+    For mesh sources, this indicates the ID of the corresponding mesh.

   :source:
-    For mesh sources, a set of sources that will be applied to each element.
+    For mesh sources, this sub-element specifies the source for an individual mesh element and follows the format for :ref:`source_element`.
+The number of ``<source>`` sub-elements should correspond to the number of mesh elements.

 .. _univariate: